 Photo: Middle Eye and Hilbre from the Wirral shore at HW

 Photo: Hilbre and Middle Eye from 'Seldom Seen' at HW

-From the high spot by HE4, the W Hoyle Bank slopes away northward and can be crossed at most states of the tide north of a line between the Hilbre Swash buoy HE2 (green) and the Point of Air lighthouse at the northern extremity of mainland Wales.
-HE3 (green) marks the eastern extremity of a spit protruding from the W Hoyle Bank, around which the Hilbre Swash turns a dog-leg.
-North of this, the tidal stream in and out of the Dee joins that running east-west along the coast.
-In offshore winds, boats sailing from the east to enter the estuary round Hilbre on the ebb should stay as close in to the E Hoyle Bank as possible to avoid being swept out down the Swash.
+From the high spot by HE4, the W Hoyle Bank slopes away northward and can be crossed at most states of the tide N of a line between the Hilbre Swash buoy HE2 (green) and the Point of Air lighthouse at the northern extremity of mainland Wales (white, tower, disused).
+The only hazard to avoid in this vicinity (apart from the drying banks) is the wreck of the Nestos (see below), which lies awash at half tide.
+HE2 (green) marks the eastern extremity of a spit protruding from the W Hoyle Bank, around which the Hilbre Swash turns a dog-leg.
+N of HE2, the tidal stream in and out of the Dee joins that running E-W along the coast.
+In offshore winds, boats sailing from the E to enter the estuary round Hilbre against the ebb should stay as close in to the E Hoyle Bank as possible to avoid being carried by the tide out down the Swash.

-On the W Hoyle Bank due west of HE2 lie the remains of the wreck of the Nestos, a freighter that grounded in fog during World War II having become separated from its convoy bound from Newfoundland to Liverpool.
+On the W Hoyle Bank due W of HE2 lie the remains of the wreck of the Nestos, a freighter that grounded in fog during World War II having become separated from its convoy from Newfoundland bound for Liverpool.
 Boilers and other metal work are exposed at LW and start to dry at HW+3.
+Depth around the wreck is about 4ft at MLW.
 The transit HE2 to the Pt of Air lighthouse clears the Nestos to the south.

 Photo: Remains of the Nestos